Fresno Grizzlies

 Team History[edit]

 The franchise returned top-tier affiliated baseball to Fresno in 1998 for the first time in more than 90 years.
-Four years later, the Grizz moved into a brand-new stadium - the only four-level ballpark in the minors - and soon landed a naming rights deal with the Chukchansi Tribe paying more than a million dollars a year to promote its casino.
-The club arrived as a Giants' affiliate - renewing a lower-level pairing that lasted 30 seasons - and seemed securely so going into the 2013-2014 affiliation cycle.
+Four years later, the Grizz moved into a brand-new stadium - the only four-level ballpark in the minors - and soon landed a naming rights deal with the Chukchansi Tribe that paid them more than a million dollars a year to promote its casino.
+The club arrived as a San Francisco Giants' affiliate, renewing a lower-level pairing that lasted 30 seasons, and seemed securely so going into the 2013-2014 affiliation cycle.

 Then the bottom fell out.
-During the 2014 season, that last of an affiliation cycle, rumors surfaced that the Giants might drop the Grizzlies for the Sacramento River Cats.
+Early in the 2014 season, rumors surfaced that the Giants might drop the Grizzlies for the Sacramento River Cats.
 The Grizz even took the unusual step of putting out a statement[1] trying to influence the Giants as the period to switch affiliations began that September.
 The Giants did indeed hook up with the Cats, though, and the Grizz ended up with the Houston Astros.

-Just a month later, an internal Chukchansi dispute led to a federal raid and shutdown of the casino - freezing the rights income stream for more than a year.
-That seems permanently resolved: In 2015, the Chukchansi tribe signed with the Grizz for another 10 seasons during the 2021-2022 off-season.
+Just a month later, an internal Chukchansi tribal dispute led to a federal raid and shutdown of the casino - freezing the rights income stream for more than a year.
+That seems permanently resolved, as the tribe signed with the Grizz for another 10 seasons during the 2021-2022 off-season.

 Adding to the turmoil, the Grizz/Astros partnership was predictably temporary.
 The Astros and much closer Round Rock Express were clearly interested in each other, but the Express at that point had two years left on their player development contract with the Texas Rangers.
 When both the Houston-Fresno and Texas-Round Rock contracts expired after the 2016 season, the Astros jumped aboard the Express.
 The system then in place, like a cross between dominoes and musical chairs, often ended with unattached teams in a level.
 The system's solution was to "pair" such teams - and in this case that threw together two teams that were separated by a continent: Fresno and the Washington Nationals.
 That may have been the last straw that led MLB to junk the system when its contract with Minor League Baseball, the Professional Baseball Agreement, ran out in September 2020.

-Those bright spots would be followed by another blow delivered by MLB's 2021 Minor League Reorganization.
+Those bright spots would be followed by another blow delivered in MLB's 2021 Minor League Reorganization.
 Three California League ballparks had become more and more of a problem over the years.
 Minor League Baseball had erased Stater Bros.
 Stadium in Adelanto and Sam Lynn Ballpark in Bakersfield by, in effect, transferring the High Desert Mavericks and the Bakersfield Blaze franchises to the Carolina League after the 2016 campaign.
-That left Lancaster - like Adelanto, a notoriously hitter-friendly ballpark that distorted statistics and damaged pitchers' confidence.
-Almost daily play in multi-day series effectively requires an even number of teams in a league, and ultimately MLB hit upon ousting Lancaster and evening the circuit by dropping Fresno from Triple-A to the now Low-A Cali - from the top to the bottom, the largest shift in the entire reshuffle.
+That left Lancaster - like Stater, a notoriously hitter-friendly ballpark that distorted statistics and damaged pitchers' confidence.
+Almost daily play in multi-day series effectively requires an even number of teams in a league, and ultimately MLB hit upon ousting Lancaster and evening the circuit by dropping Fresno from Triple-A to the now Low-A Cali - known as Low-A West that first year - from the top to the bottom, the largest shift of any team in the entire reshuffle.
 It also moved them into the Rockies' farm system.

 There is a wrinkle in determining who moved to Fresno in the Expansion of 1998.
 Technically, the Phoenix Firebirds made that move, but those Firebirds had undergone a change the previous off-season: The owners of the Firebirds and the Tucson Toros swapped their franchises, so the Firebirds who moved to Fresno in 1998 had been the 1997 Toros.